 According to them, “We revisit this list to see if it still holds true.
 We hope it does—and you can hold us to that.”
 The simplicity is endearing.

 As market giants in the internet search industry, you can see that they’ve lived up to number 2.

-Airbnb has their core values on their careers page.
+Airbnb has its core values on its careers page.
 This demonstrates how much it plays a vital role in attracting the kind of job applicants that’ll fit into the company culture, which embraces an attitude of fun.

 “Be a Cereal Entrepreneur” shows they’re not afraid to take a fun direction towards things.

 Over 50% of CEOs and CFOs surveyed agreed that corporate culture influences productivity, creativity, profitability, firm value, and growth rates.